Event Videography by Allen Nichols

 - High Contrast: Silhouettes, shadow patterns

 - Training for the Big Event: lifting weights, running, pushups, rehearsing

-- Transitions and Changes: Faucets on and off, power switches on and off, turning key in ignition, day turns to night, anything changing from one state to another
+- Transitions and Changes: Faucets on and off, power switches on and off, turning key in the ignition, day turns to night, anything changing from one state to another

-- Relationship Shots (between people or things): father with his baby, a girl and her motorcycle, a teen and his smartphone
+- Relationship Shots (between people or things): a father with his baby, a girl and her motorcycle, a teen and his smartphone

 - Hot Shots: Fire, smoke, fireworks, sparks, explosions (humans love seeing fire)

 - Driving: Drive-by, backseat point-of-view

 - Mounted Camera: Mount the camera on something that’s moving: taxi, car (windshield, hood, dashboard, etc.), bicycle, grocery cart, dog, drone

 - Signs: Name of location, open/closed sign, public signs, funny signs, ironic signs, symbolic signs